Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

-Now, suppose $S$ is Shioda-supersingular.
-Then, after passing to a finite extension, we may assume that all divisor classes of $\NS(S)$ are defined over $\FF_q$.
-In that case $\alpha_i=\pm q$ holds true, and the zeta function looks like the zeta function of a birationally ruled surface.
-This perfectly fits into Shioda's conjecture that Shioda-supersingularity for K3 surfaces is related to unirationality.
-Thus, one might expect that if $\alpha_i=\pm q$ for all $i$ that $S$ is Shioda-supersingular.
+Now, suppose for a moment that $S_{\overline{\FF}_q}$ is Shioda-supersingular.
+After possibly replacing $\FF_q$ by a finite extension, we may assume that all divisor classes of $S_{\overline{\FF}_q}$ are defined over $\FF_q$ and then, we have $P_2(S,t)=(1-qt)^{b_2(S)}$.
+Moreover, if ${\rm Alb}(S)$ is trivial or a curve, then $Z(S,t)$ is equal to the zeta function of a birationally ruled surface.
+This fits perfectly to Conjecture \ref{conj:k3 unirational}.
+Also, one might expect that if a surface over $\FF_q$ satisfies $P_2(S,t)=(1-qt)^{b_2(S)}$, then it is Shioda-supersingular.
+This expectation would follow from the following, more general conjecture of Tate \cite{Tate Conjecture}: